Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/survicate.md

     This integration works on a workspace level, which means it will send the information from all surveys you store in your Survicate workspace.

+There are no other setup steps in Amplitude.

 ## Use Survicate's data in Amplitude

 After collecting new survey responses, you see the `survicate_survey_answered` event in Amplitude.
 You can then group your data by the following event properties: